Strangemother/django-trim/docs/templates/tags/wrap-slots.md

 </td>
 <td>

-When implementing the _wrap_, we can opt to use the slots:
+When implementing the _wrap_, we can opt to use the slots with the `slot` tag

 ```jinja2
 <!-- filename `home.html` -->